110 million years ago

 1946 Tottie Bryant started an opal rush when she discovered shallow opal at the 8 Mile field.

-The fire of Australia opal found by Walter Bertram at 8 Mile
+The Fire of Australia opal found by Walter Bartram at 8 Mile

 Bert (senior) and Ethel Wilson, return to live at 8 Mile